A Framework for Ruling Out Quantum Speedups: Introduction

 Furthermore, we generalize the results to the $p$-biased hypercube. \end{result}

-Finally, we show the hardness of a general completion technique concerning finding a perturbation vector $\Delta$ for an approximating polynomial $p(x)$ for a partial function $f$, so that adding this perturbation to the Fourier coefficients of $p(x)$ results in a polynomial $p_{\Delta}(x)$ such that $|p_{\Delta}(x)|\geq 1/\poly(\approxdegree(f))$ for all $x\in \{-1,1\}^{n}$.
-We show via a reduction from \sat that the problem of finding such a perturbation in general is \NP-complete.
+Finally, we propose a general completion technique concerning finding a perturbation vector $\Delta$ for an approximating polynomial $p(x)$ for a partial function $f$, so that adding this perturbation to the Fourier coefficients of $p(x)$ results in a polynomial $p_{\Delta}(x)$ such that $|p_{\Delta}(x)|\geq \frac{1}{\poly\left(\approxdegree(f)\right)}$ for all $x\in \{-1,1\}^{n}$, resulting in an approximating polynomial for a total function.
+Furthermore, we show via a reduction from \sat that the problem of finding such a perturbation in general is \NP-complete.

 \begin{result} Given multilinear polynomials $p,q_{1},\dots,q_{n}: \{-1,1\}^{n}\rightarrow \mathbb{R}$, and constants $\epsilon,B>0$, deciding whether there exists a vector $\Delta\in\mathbb{R}^{n}$ such that for all $x \in \{-1,1\}^n$,